Jays Journal Top 50 Blue Jays Prospects: No. 34 Mitchell Taylor

 While there was no denying Taylor’s ability before the season, it seemed his early season success went to his head.

-“I threw two [no-hitters] in high school and just missed a third,” the 19-year-old told MiLB.com in an interview published on August 5, 2011.
+“I threw two in high school and just missed a third,” the 19-year-old told MiLB.com in an interview published on August 5, 2011.
 “I’ve hit my midseason stride.
 My mechanics are really sound, so I don’t have to do as much mentally.”

 Ironically, some of what Taylor has to work on the most going forward is changing mentally.